The Rise of the Future CIO – Part ISudhanwa Rajurkar

-But those whose roles involve more personal interactions, brainstorming and less screen time – such as CEOs, Directors, Top Executives are facing the challenge of tech adoption while keeping their focus and energy intact.
+But those whose roles involve more personal interactions, brainstorming, and less screen time – such as CEOs, Directors, Top Executives are facing the challenge of tech adoption while keeping their focus and energy intact.

 A 45 minutes physical meeting with all stakeholders around the table, is taking 3X more time for the same discussion, thanks to the technology failures, and newly changed ‘Tablet Etiquettes’.

-Enabling the C-suite to adopt and learn new technologies is one of the tricky challenges for the Future CIO, especially when the businesses are not from the technology segment and the board mostly comprises of less tech-savvy generation.
+Enabling the C-suite to adopt and learn new technologies is one of the tricky challenges for the Future CIO, especially when the businesses are not from the technology segment and the board mostly comprises of a less tech-savvy generation.

 The Future CIO needs to understand the principles of learning development and need to work closely with the training department to define and empower the minimum level of technical expertise across the organization.